taunoha/grunt-based-static-web/README.md

 grunt-based-static-web
 ================

-Just a simple package to create static website.
-It uses Gruntjs tasks to automate required tasks to create static HTML.
+Just a simple software to create static website.
+It uses Gruntjs tasks to create static HTML automatically.
 It uses SASS and Mustache template engine.

-In the package are incloded also:
+It also includes:
 * grunt-contrib-jshint
 * grunt-yui-compressor
 * grunt-contrib-imagemin